-Gains and losses on disposal of fixed assets are determined by reference to their carrying amounts and are taken into account in determining net income.
+Gains and losses on disposal of property, plant and equipment are determined by reference to their carrying amounts and are taken into account in determining net income.
 Costs of repairs are charged to the statement of profit or loss and comprehensive income when the expenditure is incurred.